VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection

-\textbf{Relational Distillation vs. Semantic Distillation.} As shown in Table~\ref{tab:KD}, to further analyze the effect of different distillation strategies on cross-domain generalization, we take Co-DETR as the baseline and compare two DINOv3-based transfer schemes: semantic distillation (KD-Sema) and relational distillation (KD-Rela).
-Here, `to Backbone' means that the distillation constraint is applied to the backbone output features, while `to Encoder' means that it is imposed on the Transformer encoder outputs.
+\textbf{Relational Distillation vs. Semantic Distillation.} As shown in Table~\ref{tab:KD}, we further analyze different DINOv3-based transfer strategies using Co-DETR as the baseline, including semantic distillation (KD-Sema) and relational distillation (KD-Rela).
+Here, `to Backbone' and `to Encoder' indicate that the distillation constraint is applied to backbone output features and encoder outputs, respectively.
 Overall, semantic distillation (KD-Sema) significantly improves the baseline.
 When applied to the backbone, it raises the average mAP from 44.2\% to 49.4\%; when applied to the encoder, it achieves 49.0\%.
 This shows that the high-quality semantic representations provided by DINOv3 effectively enhance the detector's representational capacity.

 In contrast, relational distillation (KD-Rela) yields larger gains when applied to the encoder, achieving the best overall performance of 50.8\% mAP and outperforming all other variants across target domains.
 Its advantage is especially evident under more severe domain shifts, such as Dusk-Rainy and Night-Rainy.
 This suggests that preserving cross-domain stable object-background and inter-instance relations is more critical for generalization than directly aligning absolute semantic representations.
 A closer analysis shows that semantic distillation strengthens semantic encoding by aligning absolute feature distributions.
 However, because it relies solely on single-source data (Daytime-Clear), it may inadvertently reinforce source-domain bias and thus limit generalization to unseen domains.
 In contrast, relational distillation focuses on the consistency of object-background and inter-instance relations rather than domain-dependent semantic magnitudes, leading to stronger cross-domain stability.

 In summary, these results further support our central claim: under the single-domain generalization setting, distilling cross-domain stable relations is more effective than directly transferring absolute semantic information for mitigating representation instability caused by domain shift, thereby yielding superior cross-domain robustness.